OzcelikLab/AAVC/README.md

 ### Web Interface

-AAVC also provides a web-based interface running over Redis.
-You can submit variants through the web app.
+AAVC is also available through a web-based interface running on Redis, where variants identifiers can be submitted.

 Access the website: [aavc.bilkent.edu.tr](https://aavc.bilkent.edu.tr)